jappeace/jappeaceApplication/content/failing-in-haskell.md

    y' <- y
    pure $ x' + y'
 ```
-`Nothing` will not tell us why z didn't work out.
+`Nothing` will not tell us why z failed.
 This is wrong because it breaks preciseness.
 instead we should do something like this: